 The WIC program is for women who are pregnant, breastfeeding, or whose pregnancy recently ended.
 It also includes infants under 12 months old and children under five.
 It is run by health professionals and is provided through the Missouri Department of Health and Senior Services.

-To be eligible for WIC, you must meet the, and have a need for improved nutrition.
+To be eligible for WIC, you must Be a Missouri resident, meet income guidelines, and be at nutritional risk.